paulosabayomi/ThreadsPipe-py/README.md

 #### Authorization window - first step

-The next thing is to implement the Authorization window to get the authorization token which will be swapped for the short and long lived access tokens, after user has granted your app access they will be redirected to your redirect_uri page in which the authorization token will be in the `code` parameter added to the end of the redirect_uri, so for example if passed a redirect_uri like `https://example.com/handler.php` when the user gets redirected to the uri the resulting uri will be like `https://example.com/handler.php?code=Abcdef...#_` and notice the `#_` at the end of the token which needs to be stripped off.
+The next thing is to implement the Authorization window to get the authorization token which will be swapped for the short and long lived access tokens, after the user has granted your app access they will be redirected to your redirect_uri page in which the authorization token will be in the `code` parameter added as a query string to the redirect_uri, so for example if passed a redirect_uri like `https://example.com/handler.php` when the user gets redirected to the uri the resulting uri will be like `https://example.com/handler.php?code=Abcdef...#_` and notice the `#_` at the end of the token which needs to be stripped off.

 When you call the `api.get_auth_token` method below it will open the device's default browser and open up the authorization window/page which is something that will look like this
 ![https://scontent-los2-1.xx.fbcdn.net/v/t39.8562-6/448400385_1192671258431902_561156009842405502_n.png?_nc_cat=103&ccb=1-7&_nc_sid=f537c7&_nc_eui2=AeGrI_W3z9vLHWDV0HS-0uYc-hVBpkMYS7r6FUGmQxhLuhjqStbGD39iw-kDPd0sCZzHLFF8iggafsW4sc7l_1Mn&_nc_ohc=VjSWy68S8iUQ7kNvgGSm4e3&_nc_ht=scontent-los2-1.xx&_nc_gid=A8r71txUnRNcBuoYzFFanrz&oh=00_AYCCa4mRKAh5NGn8v_P7ONZR0E-xPY3vM-U6zdlWrOixIw&oe=66EA2CCF](https://scontent-los2-1.xx.fbcdn.net/v/t39.8562-6/448400385_1192671258431902_561156009842405502_n.png?_nc_cat=103&ccb=1-7&_nc_sid=f537c7&_nc_eui2=AeGrI_W3z9vLHWDV0HS-0uYc-hVBpkMYS7r6FUGmQxhLuhjqStbGD39iw-kDPd0sCZzHLFF8iggafsW4sc7l_1Mn&_nc_ohc=VjSWy68S8iUQ7kNvgGSm4e3&_nc_ht=scontent-los2-1.xx&_nc_gid=A8r71txUnRNcBuoYzFFanrz&oh=00_AYCCa4mRKAh5NGn8v_P7ONZR0E-xPY3vM-U6zdlWrOixIw&oe=66EA2CCF)